 7. Store them safely.
 Keep your medication away from kids and animals.
 “In some cases, just one pill can kill a toddler,” Nelson says.
 Prescription painkiller addiction affects more than 2 million Americans.
 So you should also put your opioids in a place where others can’t find them.
 “Don’t keep them in an accessible place, like a medicine cabinet,” McCarberg says.
 He suggests hiding them in a hard-to-find place or storing them in a lockbox or safe.

 8. Don’t share.
-If a friend complains about an aching back, don’t give him one of your opioid pills.
-It’s risky -- he may accidentally overdose or could have an opioid addiction -- and it’s against the law.
+If a friend complains about an aching back, don’t give them one of your opioid pills.
+It’s risky -- they may accidentally overdose or could have an opioid addiction -- and it’s against the law.
 Sharing painkillers is a felony.
-Instead, tell your friend to see his doctor.
+Instead, tell your friend to see their doctor.